 #4: Mark Questions You're Unsure About

-If you only focus on your wrong answers, you could actually leave some content gaps unfilled.
-The goal isn't to study until you can get most of the answers right.
-The goal is to study until you're confident you won't get the questions wrong.
+If you only focus on wrong answers, you could actually leave some content gaps unfilled.
+Remember, the goal isn't to study until you can get most of the answers right—it's to study until you're confident that you won't get any questions wrong.

-#5: Identify and Correct Weaknesses
+#5: Identify and Fix Weaknesses

 We suggest taking notes on your mistakes in a notebook.
 This will help you keep track of your content weaknesses and guide your studying.